yuwenchen95/yuwenchen95.github.io/_pages/about.md

 My current research interests are about numerical algorithms for convex conic optimization, including efficient first-order methods and interior point methods.

-Updates
+News
 ------
+- I gave a talk of my work on large-scale convex conic optimization to the SOC Lab, UCSD.
+(July 2023)
+- I gave a talk of our Clarabel solver to the Predictive Control Lab, EPFL.
+(June 2023)
-- Our project **[Clarabel.jl/rs](https://oxfordcontrol.github.io/ClarabelDocs/stable/)** has been awarded EPSRC Impact Acceleration Account fund
+- Our project **[Clarabel.jl/rs](https://oxfordcontrol.github.io/ClarabelDocs/stable/)** has received the [EPSRC Impact Acceleration Account fund](https://www.mpls.ox.ac.uk/research-funding/impact-and-innovation/iaa#funding-schemes).
+(June 2023)

 Publications
 ------